alicagank/alicagank/README.md

   <img src="https://alicagankaya.com/wp-content/uploads/2025/08/cropped-icon-logo.png" width="100" height="100" align="left">
 </p>

 If you want to get to know me better or contact me, kindly use my website!
+I am very open to all sorts of collaborations and questions. :)

 ```yaml
 name: Ali Çağan Kaya